CodeFunction/MouseNotificationWDA/README.md

 Helpful for when you don't want the mouse to be on other monitors but lost track of it.
 In a quick glance, you will know its on the main screen but blended in.

+## To update application ###

+A) Just build the project and if using from location in project dir then close and start application again or replace MouseNotificationWDA.exe and used location.

+B) If a new version is available, just exit application, replace MouseNotificationWDA.exe, and then start it.

 ### To remove application ###

 This application checks every start (in the event its moved) and adds a registry entry to Windows to auto start on Windows startup after a reboot or shutdown has occurred.
 Right click on the tray icon and click on clean exit to remove the registry entry and exit the application.